zaynabkhn/zaynabkhn/README.md

 **Python · AWS · PostgreSQL · Lambda**

-* Built a job ingestion pipeline processing 30–35 jobs/run across 60+ companies
+* Built a job ingestion pipeline processing 30–35 jobs/run across 60+ companies into a production database
 * Improved data quality with multi-level filtering logic
 * Developed an AI-powered resume analyzer using Amazon Bedrock
 * Worked with AWS (EC2, RDS, Lambda) in a production environment